hppr-dev/docs-bash-task-master/docs/index.md

 ```

 3\.
-Log out and back in
+Run ` task list ` to verify that it was installed

-4\.
-Run ` task list ` to verify that it is installed
+   - You may need to restart your bash session to get it loaded.

 ## Quick Start